Cucumber Salad – easy & delicious!

 - 1 large English cucumber, thinly sliced (about 1 pound)

-- 1/2 red or sweet onion, cut into quarters and very thinly sliced (about 1/8-inch)
+- ½ red or sweet onion, cut into quarters and very thinly sliced (about ⅛-inch thick)

 - 2 tablespoons minced fresh dill

-- Drain liquid, stir in dill, and serve immediately.
+- When ready to serve, drain liquid, stir in dill, and serve immediately (see note).

 - If not serving all the cucumbers at once, use a slotted spoon to take out desired portion, leaving the rest in the liquid.